-7.2 A corner wall at a splayed boundary n distance in the table. nust be set back fr om the boundary of the lot at least the 7.3 A porch, verandah or pergola at a side street must be translucent on at least 2 sides and not more than 4 metres in length and set back from the side street at least the distance specified in the table.
-Land to which the standard applies Secondary boundary setback as measured to face of wall: Setback to corner splay as measured to face of wall: Setback of translucent element to a secondary boundary: Land specified in the Housing Plan in the PSP as High Density Residential A or High Density Residential B. Nil setback - Nil setback Land specified in the Housing Plan in the PSP as Medium Density or land specified in a subdivision permit.
-1.5 metres 1.0 metres 0.5 metres 8 Walls on boundaries 8.1 A wall constructed on or within 200mm of a side or rear boundary of a lot or a carport constructed on or within 1 metre of a side or rear boundary of a lot may: • fully abut the boundary where the maximum height of the wall does not exceed 3.6 metres; and abut the boundary above 3.6 metre constructed wall. es for the length of an existing or simul taneously The height difference between abuttin These requirements do not apply to a a laneway. - 9 Overlooking above 9.1 ground floor Windows at a second level and above must be set back 4.5 metres from a side or rear boundary; or must be obscured to 1.7 metres; o must have a sill height of 1.7 metre The setback of a window to a laneway may be reduced by up to half the wid th of the laneway.
+7.2 A corner wall at a splayed boundary n distance in the table. nust be set back fr om the boundary of the lot at least the 7.3 A porch, verandah or pergola at a side street must be translucent on at least 2 sides and r more than 4 metres in length and set back from the side street at least the distance specifi in the table.
+Land to which the standard applies Secondary boundary setback as measured to lace of wall: Setback to corner splay as measured to race of wall: Setback of translucent element to a secondary boundary Land specified in the Housing Plan in the PSP as High Density Residential A or High Density Residential B. Níl setback Nil setback Land specified in the Housing Plan in the PSP as Medium Density or land specified in a subdivision permit.
+1.5 metres 1.0 metres 0.5 metres 8 Walls on boundaries 8.1 A wall constructed on or within 200mr constructed on or within 1 metre of a set fully abut the boundary where the rand side or rear bound ary of a lot may: · abut the boundary above 3.6 metres for the length of an existing or simultaneously constructed wall.
+The height difference between abuttin These requirements do not apply to a a laneway.
+9 Overlooking above ground floor 9.1 Windows at a second level and above boundary; or must be set back 4.5 metres from a s side or rear must be obscured to 1.7 metres; o must have a sill height of 1.7 metre The setback of a window to a laneway may be reduced by up to half the wic Ith of the laneway.

 9.2 A roof top area that is private open space must be set back 4.5 metres from a side or rear boundary or must be obscured to a height of 1.7 metres at the perimeter of the rooftop area for any portion of the perimeter that is within 4.5 metres of a side or rear boundary.
 The setback to a laneway may be reduced by up to half the width of the laneway.
-10 Daylight 10.1 Eaves including gutters may project no more than 0.5 metres in to a side or rear setback.
-0.5m max.
-11 Private open space 11.1 If a dwelling has 3 or more bedrooms: at least 25 square metres of private open space at the side or rear of the dwelling with a minimum dimension of 3 metres must be provided; or a balcony of least 12 square metres of private open space with a minimum dimension of 3 metres must be provided; or a roof-top area of 12 square metres of private open space with a minimum dimension of 3 metres must be provided.
-11.2 If a dwelling has two bedrooms or less: at least 15 square metres of private open space at the side or the rear of the dwelling with a minimum dimension of 3 metres must be provided; or if the private open space is provided as a balcony or rooftop area the minimum area may be reduced to no less than 10% of the dwelling (excluding garages) or 6 square metres with a minimum dimension of 2 metres, whichever is the greater.
+0 Daylight 10.1 Eaves including gutters may project no more than 0.5 metres in to a side or rear setback.
+Boundary 6.00 max 1 Private open space 11.1 If a dwelling has 3 or more bedrooms: • at least 25 square metres of private open space at the side or rear of the dwelling with a minimum dimension of 3 metres must be provided; or a balcony of least 12 square metres of private open space with a minimum dimension of 3 metres must be provided; or a roof-top area of 12 square metres of private open space with a minimum dimension of 3 metres must be provided. ì 11.2 If a dwelling has two bedrooms or less: at least 15 square metres of private open space at the side or the rear of the dwelling with a minimum dimension of 3 metres must be provided; or if the private open space is provided as a balcony or rooftop area the minimum area may be reduced to no less than 10% of the dwelling (excluding garages) or 6 square metres with a minimum dimension of 2 metres, whichever is the greater.
 11.3 Private open space that is provided at the side or rear of the dwelling or as a balcony must be directly accessible from either a living room or dining room.